Winemaker Lori Corcoran

 Of course, there have been challenges.
 “The trickiest part is understanding the dynamics of what we do in the vineyard and the effect it has on the quality of our wine.
 My goal is to continue to improve the quality, and I would recommend other women become winemakers because they have better palates and more patience.”

 She also volunteers whatever free time she has to numerous causes.
-She just stepped down as president of the Loudoun Wineries Association after spending four years on the board, and serves on the boards for the Loudoun Convention and Visitors Association and the Loudoun Valley Home Grown Markets Association.
+She just stepped down as president of the Loudoun Wineries Association after spending four years on the board, and also serves on the boards for the Loudoun Convention and Visitors Association and the Loudoun Valley Home Grown Markets Association.

 Visit the Vineyards